alexnaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

      - [ ] DRY principal applied.
      - [ ] All methods are taking Interface than actual object and also returning interface types.
      - [ ] If modified existing method then refactoring applied as per the rule.
-   - [ ] Paths are used based on console arguments.
    - [ ] Optimized framework in terms of redundancy.
-   - [ ] Created pattern doesn't contian bug in the static analyzer in the CI.
-   - [ ] Datatemplate doesn't contain any mix of tabs and spaces, no imbalanced spaces.
+Don't process data in the code what where already processed, just take already processed data.
    - [ ] Errors are captured with LogHelper or ConsoleLogger.
    - [ ] Any I/O is handled with `Try-Catch` ,plus, `LogHelper` used properly.
 Moreover, use MutexHelper for file I/O.
-- [ ] Jira closed when PR is merged.
-- [ ] Assign to reivewer when check-list is all checked except for merge.
+- [ ] *DO NOT* Assign to reivewer when check-list is all checked except for merge and *DO NOT* ask to review Alim

 ### Reviewers's Check List (must)
 - [ ] Appripriate markdown and title is being used (Title doesn't contain `#DocumentLink` but actual link and actual title than Assignment Title)